hughperkins/coriander/README.md

 ### For device side:

 - we use `clang` to compile the CUDA code into LLVM IR code
-- use [src/ir-to-opencl.cpp](src/ir-to-opencl.cpp) we read in the IR code, and write it out as OpenCL
+- using [src/ir-to-opencl.cpp](src/ir-to-opencl.cpp) we read in the IR code, and write it out as OpenCL

 ## Example